 The AOC’s right to terminate for convenience is in addition to the AOC’s rights to terminate under the AOC’s obligation subject to availability of funds provision or the termination for cause provision, as set forth herein.

-AOC's Obligation Subject to Availability of Funds
+AOC's Obligation Subject to Availability of Funds (*)

 The AOC's obligation under this Agreement is subject to the availability of authorized funds.
 The AOC may terminate the Agreement or any part of the Contract Work, without prejudice to any right or remedy of the AOC, for lack of appropriation of funds.
 If expected or actual funding is withdrawn, reduced, or limited in any way prior to the expiration date set forth in this Agreement, or in any Amendment hereto, the AOC may, upon written Notice to the Contractor, terminate this Agreement in whole or in part.
 Such termination shall be in addition to the AOC's rights to terminate for cause or other than for cause, as set forth herein.